Canusa Street

+Canusa Street (rue Canusa) is a road part of Quebec Route 247.

+The road primarily runs east-west, connecting Rue Principale to the west and Rue Railroad to the east.
+A particular 0.38 mi long stretch of Canusa Street runs along the 45th parallel north, which defines the Canada–United States border.
+On this stretch of road, the middle yellow line defines the international border and separates Beebe Plain, Vermont, in the United States, from the Beebe Plain area of Stanstead, Quebec, in Canada.
+This characteristic contributes to the road's name and unique living dynamics for its residents.

+Origin of name

+The name "Canusa" derives from the amalgamation of "Can" (abbreviation of Canada) and "USA" (initialism of the United States of America).

 History and description

-Local legend claims that a group of rather drunken surveyors, when given the task of determining the United States–Canada border line in the region (nominally at 45.00°N), decided to place the border right through the center of the village along what is now Canusa Street.
+Local legend claims that a group of rather drunken surveyors, when given the task of determining the United States–Canada border line in the region (nominally at 45.00°N), decided to place the border right through the middle of the village along what is now Canusa Street.
 On the current cadastral graphic matrix, however, the border line is drawn along the southern border to the street, suggesting that it is entirely located within Canada.
+In practice, the road itself is treated as the border, dividing Canadian residents to north from United States residents to the south.

-At the west end of Canusa Street is the Beebe Plain–Beebe Border Crossing.
+At the west end of Canusa Street is a three-way intersection that is home to the Beebe Plain–Beebe Border Crossing.
 Immediately facing the customs houses, located at the end of the street, is a solid granite line house.
 This building (built as a store in the 1820s) was for a time the world's only international post office.
 It had one postmaster, but two doors and two postal counters, each serving customers from a different country.

-Residents

-An outcome of this unique geographical situation is that the drivers to the south are in the United States, while drivers to the north are in Canada.
-The American and Canadian families living on the street sometimes maintain friendships or relations.
-Before the September 11 attacks, crossing between sides of the road on foot was simple.
-But now, it is necessary to report to the border crossing office and ones who do not risk a fine.
-This complicates the lives of the residents.
+Although it is located on the border, users still must go through typical border crossing procedures when coming from the Canadian side.